 Husband and employees allegedly strip woman naked, beat her over refusal to dance for them

-Police in Lahore on Wednesday arrested two men for their alleged torture over her refusal to dance for them, as Punjab Inspector General of Police Amjad Javed Saleemi took notice of the incident and ordered a thorough investigation.
+Police arrested two men in Lahore on Wednesday for their alleged torture of one suspect's wife over her refusal to dance for them.

-According to a first information report registered on March 26, the woman's husband of four years and two of his employees had tortured her over her refusal to dance for them.
+According to a first information report registered on March 26, Asma Aziz's husband of four years and two of his employees tortured her over her refusal to dance for them.
 The Punjab police in statement said the incident had taken place in the city's Defence Housing Authority area.

 This time, she alleged, "He took my clothes off in front of his employees.
 The employees held me as he shaved my hair off and burned it.
 My clothes were bloody.
 I was bound by a pipe and hung from the fan.
 He threatened to hang me naked."

-She said that when she went to the Kahna police station, "they asked me for money".
+She said that when she went to the Kahna police station to register a complaint, "they asked me for money".
 She added that the police had, instead of providing her the FIR number or conducting a medical examination, asked her for money.

+Superintendent Model Town Muhammd Ali Wasim took notice of Asma's allegations of police officials' involvement in trying to extort money from her.
+He asked the DSP Model Town to provide him a report after looking into the allegations.

 She appealed to people for help, claiming that both her parents were dead and she had no place to go or food to eat.

-In-charge Investigation at Kahna police station, Saleem Shaukat, told DawnNewsTV today that two of the suspects had been arrested.
+In-charge Investigation at Kahna police station, Saleem Shaukat, told DawnNewsTV today that two of the suspects ─ the husband and one of his employees ─ had been arrested.

-The Punjab IGP has directed DIG Investigation Dr Inam Waheed to personally investigate the matter and to make sure that the perpetrators of the attack are punished severely under the law.
+Punjab Inspector General of Police Amjad Javed Saleemi took notice of the incident and ordered a thorough investigation, directing DIG Investigation Dr Inam Waheed to personally investigate the matter and to make sure that the perpetrators of the attack are punished severely under the law.

+After the news was reported, Minister for Human Rights Shireen Mazari tweeted that she had taken notice and looked into the case.
+"My office was informed by station house officer of police station Kahna, Lahore: Police has registered FIR and arrested both accused and booked under sections 337(v) and 506.
+Medical report of the woman is awaited.
+One of the arrested is her husband."

 Pakistan ranks 150 out of 153 countries on The Georgetown Institute's Women, Peace and Security index ─ among the five worst countries for women in the world.
 According to 2016 data, 26.8 per cent of Pakistani women said they have experienced intimate partner violence.